U.S. sanctions block hurry-up work on Russian gas pipeline: officials

 There is room for the Trump administration to determine what “good faith” means, but the wind-down period is meant to allow time for companies to straighten up financial arrangements and safely remove equipment, one official said.

 Despite U.S. sanctions, Russia says the pipeline will be finished.
 Energy Minister Alexander Novak said the pipeline was expected to be launched before the end of 2020, pushing back original estimates of a late 2019 completion.

 Russia may use a vessel currently docked at a far-eastern port to finish it, Novak said.

+Nord Stream 2 said that “the companies supporting the projects continue working on the soonest commissioning of the pipeline”.